gedrutten/Portfolio/content/3644QCA/Day2.md

 A group of us walked to a nearby (still took at least 40 minutes to walk there) shopping mall to get some dinner.

-I took these pics on teh way.
+I took these pics on the way.
 The wavy lights were simply the decoration on what looked like an office building.
 They were actually just single lights at the bottom of vertically aligned wing-shaped aluminium uprights that provided the reflection, and much of the lighting effect.
 The was also a couple of police officers in the grounds of the buildings that had little LED red-and-blue flashing lights on their shoulders - there's a wearable!
 I didn't take a photo... didn't think that would be a good idea.
 I have noticed actually that it's common for a police vehicle to have their lights flashing for no apparent reason.
 I guess they're not used in the same way here as back home.

 The box of white lights was actually a hanging display inside the shopping centre.
 Each box was only about 40cm wide and the small white dots are LED's.